Hochopepper/SwordToShield/Character_Creation/Classes/Shifter.md

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.

+### Partial Shift
+As a bonus action you may partially shift into your monstrous form for 1 minute.
+During this partial shift you gain 10 temporary hitpoints, the stat increases associated with your form, one natural weapon, and one feature of your choice from your monstrous form.
+Once you partially shift you may not do so again until you finish a rest.
+While partially shifted you have disadvantage on saving throws to resist unwilling shifts.

 ### Hitpoint re-roll
 Roll 3d4 and add 3 times your constitution modifier.
 If the result is